Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Discussion

 Our findings reveal both parallels with and divergences from established dependency patterns.
-First, in substance and behavioural addictions, greater dosage typically intensifies dependence even if non-linearly \cite{mossMeasures2012}.
-We find instead that very high relationship-seeking AI triggers resistance rather than deeper attachment, suggesting humans possess some psychological defences against overtly social AI.
-Second, over repeated exposure, severe dependency involves the complete dysregulation of wanting and liking, where individuals continue pursuing stimuli despite harm to wellbeing or livelihood \cite{koobDrug2001, robinsonRoles2016}.
-Rather than explicit harm, repeated exposure to social interactions with AI appears to offer no discernible benefit, suggesting a displacement mechanism is more appropriate: harm may arise not from the conversations themselves, but from heavy AI use crowding out healthier activities.
-Notably, our study assesses behaviour changes in the general population but recent reports of user mental health crises indicate that, for vulnerable users, a pathway to explicit harm exists \cite{barronTeen2025,criddleOpenAI2025}.
-While dependency dynamics have been widely studied in drugs \cite{koobDrug2001}, gambling \cite{yauGambling2015}, and other forms of more endemic technology addiction like social media \cite{krossFacebook2013, turelQuitting2015,wangTheory2015}, more research is urgently needed beyond the scope of this study to understand how clinical markers of dependence compare and contrast in AI as a new and emerging force acting on the psychology of its millions of users worldwide.
+In substance and behavioural addictions, greater dosage typically intensifies dependence even if non-linearly~\cite{mossMeasures2012}.
+We find instead that highly relationship-seeking AI triggers resistance.
+Moreover, severe dependency involves complete dysregulation of wanting and liking, where individuals pursue stimuli despite harm to wellbeing or livelihood~\cite{koobDrug2001, robinsonRoles2016}.
+Here, repeated exposure to social interactions with AI offered no discernible benefit, suggesting a displacement mechanism may be more appropriate, where heavy use crowds out healthier activities.
+However, our study examines a general population and recent reports of user mental health crises indicate that, for vulnerable users, pathways to explicit harm exist~\cite{barronTeen2025,criddleOpenAI2025}.
+While dependency dynamics have been widely studied in drugs~\cite{koobDrug2001}, gambling~\cite{yauGambling2015}, and other forms of more endemic technology addiction like social media~\cite{krossFacebook2013, turelQuitting2015,wangTheory2015}, more research is urgently needed beyond this study on how clinical markers of dependence compare and contrast in AI as a new and emerging force acting on the psychology of its millions of users worldwide.